A leading financial institution asked AnswerLab:

-How can we make our website more accessible for people with hearing and mobility impairments?
+How can we make our website more accessible for people with visual and mobility impairments?

 A client asked us how they can make their online financial management experience more accessible for people with visual and mobile impairments.
 They wanted to understand what assistive tools and technology options were available with the ultimate goal of improving their online experience for this segment of their users.